 Outbreak of Shiga toxin-producing E. coli in Germany

 On 22 May, Germany reported a significant increase in the number of patients with haemolytic uremic syndrome (HUS) and bloody diarrhoea caused by Shiga toxin-producing E. coli (STEC).
-Since the end of April, 138 cases of HUS have been reported.
+Since the 2 May, 373 cases of HUS have been reported.
 While HUS, caused by STEC infections, is usually observed in children under 5 years of age, in this outbreak the great majority of cases are adults, with more than two thirds being women.
-Two of the HUS cases have died.
+Six of the HUS cases have died.
 Preliminary diagnostic investigations indicate that serogroup O104 (Stx2-positve, eae-negative) might be the causative agent.

 The source of the outbreak is under investigation, but contaminated food seems the most likely vehicle of infection.
 There is currently no indication that raw milk or meat is associated with the outbreak.

-To date, this non-O157 STEC outbreak is limited to Germany, and there is no evidence that there is a risk for infection outside of the country.
-Identification of the vehicle of infection will further determine the assessment of this risk.
+Based on the available information, cases are limited to, or have an exposure history in Germany (mainly northern parts).
+The vehicle of the outbreak has not yet been identified and intensive investigations are ongoing.
+The results of these investigations will determine the assessment of this risk.
 Rapid identification of potential cases linked to this outbreak, within Germany or among persons who have travelled to Germany since the beginning of May, is essential to prevent the development of severe disease.

 STEC is a group of pathogenic Escherichia coli (E. coli) strains capable of producing Shiga toxins, with the potential to cause severe enteric and systemic disease in humans.

 Escherichia coli (E.coli) health topic site: See ECDC risk assessment, list of all epidemiological updates, disease information